 OJJDP encourages award recipients to use information from existing program records to fulfill performance measures reporting requirements rather than initiating new data collection activities for this purpose.

 d.
 Project Design and Implementation.
-Applicants should detail how the project will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in the previous section.
-Applicants should describe how they will complete the deliverables stated in the Goals, Objectives, and Deliverables section on page 4.
+Applicants should detail how the project will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in Project-Specific Information (page 3).